 That said, the desk is, cramped to put it lightly, so I’ve been researching options.
 The good news is I know exactly what desk I want.
 The bad news is it costs $9,000 and I will never own it.

-Coming back down to Earth – not that the Oval Office is in space, though it was moved to the Oval by William Howard Taft and of course he did do everything – I have a few options.
+Coming back down to Earth – not that the Oval Office is in space – I have a few options.
 I think short term I’m gonna go for the “can I make this desk I have work” route, but failing that, I’ve found a 110 wide, 60 deep desk with shelves that could hold my PC, and I might put a shelf or a wall mounting up for the monitor.
 I just got the funds back from selling my old oven and I have a few more to trickle through from some other furniture, but if I can I’d like to put all that cash to one side, as savings, maybe for a new PC.
 Still on the fence if I even need one.

 So on TWO I’ve started a new first draft notation system: